sogaiu/janet-examples/doc/janetuary-examples-2025.md

 ### TLDR

-The basic idea is to work on one thing per PR to provide examples for and to try to let others know what that is via the title chosen for the PR.
+The basic idea is to:

+1. Work on one thing per PR to provide examples for

+2. Let others know what that thing is via the title chosen for the PR

 Note: If you don't feel like reading the detailed version of the suggested process below, just be aware that there are a couple of